 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
 The figure of 1.78 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.

 23 Arietis has a spectral type of F8.
-This means the star is a blue to white star.
-The star has a B-V Colour Index of 0.56 which means the star's temperature has been calculated using information from Morgans @ Uni.edu at being 5,968 Kelvin.
+This means the star is a yellow to white star.
+The star has a B-V Colour Index of 0.56 which means the star's temperature is about 5,968 Kelvin.
+The temperature was calculated using information from Morgans @ Uni.edu at being .

 Radius has been calculated as being 1.27 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 882,447.88.km.
 If you need the diameter of the star, you just need to multiple the radius by 2.
 However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 1.21.
 The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
 The star's Iron Abundance is -0.16 with an error value of 0.08 Fe/H with the Sun has a value of 1 to put it into context.

 The stars age according to Hipparcos data files put the star at an age of about 5.20 Billion years old but could be between 2.60 and 6.80 Billion years old.
 In comparison, the Sun's age is about 4.6 Billion Years Old.